-More information on Japanese Knotweed legislation and regulations.
+More information on Japanese Knotweed legislation facts and regulations.

 Wildlife and Countryside Act 1981